igorkasyanchuk/rails_pdf/README.md

 - With header, footer, page numbers, layout support.
 - Generate files on the fly or save to disk/tempfiles.
 - Has few starter templates to help with most popular reports.
 Just create some and re-edit it.
+- Separates PDF templates from app views
+- ERB support
+- Doesn't insert any middleware into your app

 It's uses https://github.com/RelaxedJS/ReLaXed tool, which is wrapper arround chromium headless.